 Members represent a diverse cross-section of stakeholders that collaborate on education and outreach projects that improve environmental and community health.
-There are more than 100 members, representing non-profit organizations, community groups, learning centers, conservation districts, public and private schools, businesses, local and regional governments, and individuals.
+There are more than 200 members, representing non-profit organizations, community groups, learning centers, conservation districts, public and private schools, businesses, government agencies, and individuals.

 Members work on a wide variety of issues that positively impact the health of the Thurston County area, ranging from ecosystem restoration and environmental health to sustainable communities and healthy economies.
 We draw on the combined experience, skills, and community-level knowledge of local organizations and individuals while linking to and benefiting from regional resources.

 Thurston ECO Network Goals: